Vangmay/poe.try/README.md

 # Poe.try

+## Why I made this app?

+1. I hate the reels format of consuming content with a burning passion.
+I don't like how it reduces our attention spans.
+I want to help get rid of it.
+2. If reels can make short-form content addictive, why not use the same design to make poetry or books engaging?
+3. I wanted to understand the [Infinite Scroll pattern](https://www.justinmind.com/blog/infinite-scroll-design-best-practices-and-examples/)

 ## About

 Poe.try is a minimalist poetry reading application designed to enhance your poetry consumption experience.
 The app provides a clean, distraction-free interface for reading poems with elegant typography and smooth animations.
+The design of the app was inspired by apps like tiktok and instagram reels which recently gave rise to the issue of "doomscrolling", which I wish never existed.

 ## Features